Strategic planning: A complete guide to creating your blueprint for success

 • Set a clear direction: Your strategic plan defines your company’s long-term goals and ensures that all of your departments and teams are aligned and working toward those shared objectives.

-• Make better decisions: Your strategic plan serves as your organization’s North Star and provides a reliable framework for making decisions based on long-term goals—rather than acting on assumptions or impulses.
+• Make better decisions: Your strategic plan serves as your organization’s North Star and provides a reliable framework for making rational decisions based on long-term goals—rather than acting on assumptions or impulses.

 • Plan and prioritize resources: Your strategic plan allows you to allocate your resources—this includes your organization’s time, money, and people—to the projects and initiatives that directly impact your strategic plan rather than getting wrapped up in busywork or last-minute fires.